yiisoft/yii2/docs/guide/tool-gii.md

 + model
 + module
 ```
-This is name generator.
+This is generator name.
 If you open any of these folders, you can see the folder `default`.
 This folder is name of the template.

 Copy folder `@app\vendor\yiisoft\yii2-gii\generators\crud\default` to another location, for example `@app\myTemplates\crud\`.
 Now open this folder and modify any template to fit your desires, for example, add `errorSummary` in `views\_form.php`: